 Failure to complete the admissions process by the first semester of study will cause the student to be administratively dropped from the program with no financial reimbursement.

-1. Complete and return the Application for Admission form.
+1. Complete the Application for Admission form.

 2. Request official transcripts of all college work done elsewhere.
 The official transcript should indicate the status of the student with the college most recently attended.
 Transcripts "issued to student" are not official.